 This is a collection of statistics on the UK immigration system.
 The Office for National Statistics, Home Office and Courts & Tribunals Service publish regular quarterly data on the number of migrants coming to the UK, how immigration applications are processed and how appeals are disposed of.
-We intend to expand this post shortly and update it regularly.
+We use these to regularly update the information contained below.

 Within that, there has been a considerable drop in net migration from the EU since the Brexit referendum, with more European migrants leaving and fewer arriving.
 That has been offset by a rise in non-EU migration, meaning that overall the numbers are fairly steady over the past couple of years.

 EU citizens who plan to stay are increasingly applying for British citizenship, rightly perceived as offering the most security in terms of the right to live in the UK.
-There were over 11,000 UK citizenship applications from EU nationals in each of the first two quarters of 2018, the highest on record.
+In the first half of 2018, UK citizenship applications from EU nationals were at record levels, although they have fallen back a little over the summer.
+Still, EU nationals accounted for 28% of all applications for British nationality in the third quarter of 2018, up from 14% two years ago.

 Under EU law, having a right to reside or the right to permanent residence is not dependent on making an application: the right exists independent of any documentary proof.
-Brexit has caused many more people to apply for documents for peace of mind, although that trend is now returning to normal as people await the new Settlement Scheme that promises a much easier way of proving immigration status.
+Brexit has caused many more people to apply for documents for peace of mind.
+That trend is now returning to normal as people await the new Settlement Scheme that promises a much easier way of proving immigration status.

 The number of people seeking asylum in the UK is at a historically low level.
 Around 34,000 people applied for asylum in the UK in 2017, including dependent family members.
 That’s a 15% drop on the previous year and “reflects a return to levels seen before the European migration crisis in 2015”, as the Home Office puts it.